aldobatta/fallback-supernova/README.md

 When possible, we would also appreciate if you cite:

 2. Schrøder, S.L., Batta, A. and Ramirez-Ruiz, E., 2018.
 Black Hole Formation in Fallback Supernova and the Spins of LIGO Sources.
 The Astrophysical Journal Letters, 862(1), p.L3.
 DOI: [10.3847/2041-8213/aacf8d](https://iopscience.iop.org/article/10.3847/2041-8213/aacf8d)
 3. Vigna-Gómez, A., et al., in prep.
-The formation of heavy, radio-quiet neutron star binaries and the origin story of GW190425.
+The formation of heavy, radio-quiet neutron star binaries and the origin of GW190425.

 ## Author Contributions
 Most scripts here were originally written by Aldo Batta, and modified by Sophie Lund Schrøder and Alejandro Vigna-Gómez.